Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/_index.md

 ## Viewing real-time and aggregated analytics

 The **Analytics** view displays real-time analytics, such as the number of active users, the number of installs, the number of sessions, and the number of events.

-You can also view custom events captured by your application using the Titanium.Analytics object, or the performance APIs provided by the Platform Services SDK for [iOS](https://docs.axway.com/bundle/Amplify_Appcelerator_Services_allOS_en/page/aps_analytics_for_ios.html) or [Android](https://docs.axway.com/bundle/Amplify_Appcelerator_Services_allOS_en/page/aps_analytics_for_android.html).

 For more information, see [Viewing Analytics](/docs/management_guide/managing_applications/viewing_analytics/).